 Active brain growth is also taking place during this week.
 The nerves in the ears become developed and are more sensitive to sounds.
 So this is the best time to let your baby listen to the music and to both you, your partner’s and any siblings’ voice.
 Letting my already born older child talk to the baby in my stomach was magical, I remember.

 If you have a baby boy, this is the time that his testicles will descend down to the scrotum.

-26 weeks pregnant, one highlight in this week is your baby's eyes.
+Another highlight in this week is your baby’s eyes.
 The eyes, which were once closed in order to allow the retina to develop, are now starting to open.